drholera/ckeditor_fakeobjects/README.md

-CKEditor FakeObjects for Drupal 8
+CKEditor FakeObjects plugin for Drupal 8
 -----------------------------------